NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

    -   Model-Based CF by using singular value decomposition (SVD) and Alternating Least Squares (ALS) method: Model-Based CF models are developed using machine learning algorithms to predict a user's rating of unrated items.
 As per my understanding, the algorithms in this approach can further be broken down into 3 sub-types such as Clustering based algorithm, Matrix Factorization, Deep Learning.
 For example, we can mention few of these algorithms SVD, NMF, KNN etc.

+## 3. Hotel_Artificial_Neural_Network_Recommender.ipynb
+The aim of this notebook is to build a Recommendation System using with Artificial Neural Network by using Keras and TensorFlow library.
+First of all, we have created Embedding layer for both user and item and then combine’s embeddings using a dot product.
+In an embedding model the embeddings are the weights that are learned during training.
+Then, we have created a fully connected neural network with dense layer and we recommend hotel cluster to a user.